TITLE 35: ENVIRONMENTAL PROTECTION

 PART 252 PUBLIC PARTICIPATION IN THE AIR POLLUTION CONTROL PERMIT PROGRAM

-b) For drafting CAAPP permits subject to review under Section 39.5 of the Act, following the public notice and comment period provided for by Section 252.201 of this Part, the Agency shall consider all comments received, and determine the contents of a proposed CAAPP permit.
+a) For draft CAAPP permits, following the public notice and comment period provided for by Section 252.201, the Agency shall consider all comments received and shall determine the contents of a proposed CAAPP permit.
 The proposed CAAPP permit shall be provided to USEPA for review and comment for a period of 45 days unless USEPA waives review.

-c) If USEPA objects to the contents of a proposed CAAPP permit in writing and with a justification for its objections as provided in Title V of the Clean Air Act as amended (42 USC §7401 et seq.) and regulations promulgated thereunder, the Agency shall respond to USEPA's objection.
-The Agency shall provide the applicant and any person who participated in the public comment process under this Part 10 days to submit written comments to the Agency contact person described at Section 252.201(c)(11) of this Part regarding any revisions which the Agency is proposing to make in response to USEPA's objections.
-The Agency may then revise and resubmit the proposed CAAPP permit without any further public participation within 90 days after the date of the objection.
+b) If USEPA objects to the contents of a proposed CAAPP permit in writing and with a justification for its objections as provided in CAA Title V and regulations promulgated thereunder, the Agency shall respond to USEPA's objection.
+The Agency shall provide the applicant and any person who participated in the public comment process under this Part 10 days to submit written comments to the Agency contact person described at Section 252.201(c)(10) regarding any revisions the Agency is proposing to make in response to USEPA's objections.
+The Agency may then revise and resubmit the proposed CAAPP permit, without any further public participation, within 90 days after the date of the objection.

-d) If USEPA does not object to the contents of a proposed CAAPP permit in writing and with a justification for its objections in accordance with procedures established under Title V of the Clean Air Act as amended, the Agency shall issue the proposed permit as the CAAPP permit without further change.
+c) If USEPA does not object to the contents of a proposed CAAPP permit in writing and with a justification for its objections in accordance with procedures established under CAA Title V, the Agency shall issue the proposed permit as the CAAPP permit without further change.

-e) If USEPA does not object in writing to issuance of a proposed CAAPP permit, any person may petition USEPA within 60 days after expiration of the 45-day review period to make such objection in accordance with applicable procedures established under Title V of the Clean Air Act.
+d) If USEPA does not object in writing to issuance of a proposed CAAPP permit, any person may petition USEPA, within 60 days after expiration of the 45-day review period, to make an objection in accordance with applicable procedures established under CAA Title V.

-g) If the Agency has issued a CAAPP permit after expiration of the 45-day review period and prior to receipt of a USEPA objection, the Agency may, after receiving an objection from USEPA, revise and resubmit the permit to USEPA after providing for 10-day comment period as set forth in subsection (c) above.
-If the Agency fails to submit a revised permit in response to the objection, USEPA shall modify, terminate or revoke the permit, pursuant to the Clean Air Act as amended.
+f) If the Agency has issued a CAAPP permit after expiration of the 45-day review period and prior to receipt of a USEPA objection, the Agency may, after receiving an objection from USEPA, revise and resubmit the permit to USEPA after providing for a 10-day comment period as set forth in subsection (b).
+If the Agency fails to submit a revised permit in response to the objection, USEPA shall modify, terminate or revoke the permit, pursuant to the CAA.